Yasiin Bey: 2012–present: Later career and retirement

 In January 2012, it was reported that Bey and Talib Kweli had begun "to resurrect" Black Star.
 In 2015, Bey was featured on A$AP Rocky's second studio album At.
 Long.
 Last.
 ASAP, on the track "Back Home", alongside Acyde and the deceased A$AP Yams.
-Bey again revived his Mos Def moniker for two new songs in August 2015, titled "Basquiat Ghostwriter" and "Sensei on the Block", respectively.
+Bey again revived his Mos Def moniker for two new songs in August 2015, titled "Basquiat Ghostwriter" and "Sensei on the Block".

 On January 19, 2016, Bey announced his retirement from both the music and film industries on Kanye West's website: "I'm retiring from the music recording industry as it is currently assembled today, and also Hollywood, effective immediately.
 I'm releasing my final album this year, and that's that."
 After announcing his retirement, he expressed gratitude to everyone who has supported him over the years and revealed his intention to enter the fashion industry and complete a handful of films.
 Bey also confirmed he still planned to release a collaborative project with Ferrari Sheppard called Dec 99th.

-In October 2016, a planned concert in London was cancelled due to travel restrictions imposed on the artist; other European dates suffered the same fate.
+In October 2016, a planned concert in London was cancelled at the last minute; other European dates suffered the same fate.
 On October 14, Bey posted a video to Facebook where he announced that he was still planning to retire: "I'm retiring for real this year, this week.
 With the 17th anniversary of Black on Both Sides being released, I am grateful to have had the career that I have been able to enjoy."
 He also announced one last concert which he said he would be live streaming from Cape Town, South Africa.
 In November 2016, he was granted the ability to leave but not reenter South Africa and was put on "South Africa's 'undesirable persons' list".
-He said he would perform one show in Harlem and three in Washington D.C. after leaving South Africa.
+He said he would perform one show in Harlem and three in Washington, D.C. after leaving South Africa.
 He announced that Dec 99th, his final album, would be released on December 9.
 He released three singles from it, "Local Time", "N.A.W." and "Seaside Panic Room".
 On December 5, 2016, he announced the title of two albums, Negus in Natural Person and As Promised, the latter of which is a collaboration with Southern hip hop producer Mannie Fresh, initially titled OMFGOD.
-His claims of retirement were seen as questionable as he played shows on September 13, 2017, at the Fox Theater in Oakland as part of Black Star and performed on Gorillaz' Humanz World Tour, performing "Stylo" with Peven Everett, who filled in for Bobby Womack, who died in 2014.
+In 2017, his claims of retirement were seen as questionable as he played shows on September 13, at the Fox Theater in Oakland as part of Black Star and performed on Gorillaz' Humanz World Tour, performing "Stylo" with Peven Everett, who filled in for Bobby Womack, who died in 2014.
 He also has yet to release or announce a release date for the last two albums of his career.